- To decrease overall breast volume for women who feel their breasts are too large for their frame

 What should I expect during my recovery after a breast reduction surgery in Portland?

 Breast reduction surgery can be performed as either an inpatient or outpatient surgery.
 You should prepare for two weeks of recovery, and may be advised to wear a tight camisole during this time.
 Individualized instructions will be given with regard to breast massages and special compression bras or garments.
 Dr. Burgess will encourage you to walk around after surgery.
 Bruising, swelling and aching are likely, but most discomfort can be managed with medication.
 Swelling may cause some loss of feeling in the breast and nipple.
-It is imperative to avoid any strenuous activity or heavy lifting for at least four weeks.
+It is imperative to avoid any strenuous activity or heavy lifting for at least 6 weeks.
 Traveling long distances is not recommended in the first month following surgery.
 Ensure that you attend all scheduled exams following surgery.
 Scars from the procedure will be noticeable at first, but will improve during the next year.
 Results of the procedure are not permanent, as gravity and aging continue to play a role.
 Understand that results are not guaranteed to last a lifetime and may require future revision surgery.
 It is important to keep up with breast exams, mammograms, and other breast studies for your general breast health.

 As with any surgical procedure, complications and side effects are possible and may include a permanent loss of feeling in the breasts or nipples, hematoma or seroma, infection or inflammation, small sores around the nipples, permanent scars, unevenly positioned nipples, asymmetry, or other unforeseen risks.